cidgoh/nf-ncov-voc/README.md

 # Surveillance Report

 A TSV file can be produced that summarizes mutation information for SARS-CoV-2 variants.
-This file contains the same information found in the GVF files in a more human-readable format, with all reference lineages per variant merged into one concise TSV.
+This file contains much of the same information found in the GVF files in a more human-readable format, with all reference lineages per variant merged into one concise TSV.

 # Visualization